patonlab/GoodVibes/README.md

         meno2 / nitromethane, pentane, 1propanol, 2propanol, pyridine, thf / tetrahydrofuran, toluene, et3n / triethylamine, h2o / water, oxylene, mxylene, pxylene

 #### .yaml File Formatting
 When using the --pes or --graph options in GoodVibes, a .yaml file must be provided to the program to specify qualities like reaction pathways, provided conformers, and other formatting options.
 The same .yaml may be used for both --pes and --graphing options.
-An example .yaml file is shown below:
+An example .yaml file from an external [Zenodo repository](https://doi.org/10.5281/zenodo.3662846) is shown below:

     --- # PES
-    # Double S addition
-       Reaction: [Int-I+TolS+TolSH, Int-II+TolSH, Int-III]
+        Ph: [Ph-Int1 + EtOH, Ph-TS1 + EtOH, Ph-Int2 + EtOH, Ph-TS2 + EtOH, Ph-Int3 + EtOH]
+        Py: [Py-Int1 + EtOH, Py-TS1 + EtOH, Py-Int2 + EtOH, Py-TS2 + EtOH, Py-Int3 + EtOH]

     --- # SPECIES
+        Ph-Int1     : Int_I_Ph*
+        Ph-TS1      : TS_1_Ph*
+        Ph-Int2     : Int_II_Ph*
+        Ph-TS2      : TS_II_Ph*
+        Ph-Int3     : Int_III_Ph*
+        Py-Int1     : Int_I_Py*
-       Int-I     : Int-I_*
+        Py-TS1      : TS_1_Py*
-       TolS      : TolS
+        Py-Int2     : Int_II_Py*
-       TolSH     : TolSH
+        Py-TS2      : TS_II_Py*
-       Int-II    : Int-II_*
+        Py-Int3     : Int_III_Py*
-       Int-III   : Int-III_*
+        EtOH        : ethanol*

     --- # FORMAT
-       dec : 1
+        dec :  2
-       units: kcal|mol
+        legend : False
+        color : black,#26a6a4
+        pointlabel : False
+        gridlines: True
+        show_conformers: True
+        show_gconf: False
+        dpi : 400
+        title: Potential Energy Surface

-options in the # FORMAT block are not necessary, but allow for stylistic choices to be employed, especially when graphing.
+options in the # FORMAT block are optional, but allow for stylistic choices to be employed, especially when graphing.
 All current options that can be specified for either --pes or --graph options are:

         dec : 1 or 2 (decimal points in output)
-        units : kcal/mol or kJ/mol
         legend : True or False (puts legend on graph) ylim : y_min,y_max (y axis limits on graph) color : Color (color of line for a reaction pathway, multiple pathways can have different colors i.e. color1,color2,color3 etc., this follows rules for matplotlib standard colors)